Project Guidelines, Part 4

 That is OK, just create sensible attribute and tuple-based checks that do not rely on sub-queries.

-Again, note these changes in your README under createschema.sql.
+In all cases, note your changes in your README under createschema.sql

 - (5pt) Write one PL/pgSQL function